 - 1. This is a stockholder derivative action brought by plaintiff on behalf of nominal defendant Fifth Street Finance Corp. ("FSC" or the "Company") against certain of its officers and directors, and Fifth Street Asset Management Inc. ("FSAM"), for breaches of fiduciary duties and violations of law.
-These wrongs resulted in hundreds of millions of dollars in damages to FSC, including harm to its reputation, goodwill, and standing in the business community.
-Moreover, these actions have exposed the Company to over a hundred million dollars in potential liability for violations of federal law. - 2.
-FSC is a publicly traded asset portfolio company that was once within the "Fifth Street" family of companies, which included, in addition to FSC, FSAM, Fifth Street Management LLC ("FSM"), Fifth Street Senior Floating Rate Corp. ("FSFR"), and FSC CT LLC ("FSC CT") (collectively with FSC, "Fifth Street").
+The defendants' wrongdoing has caused hundreds of millions of dollars in damages to FSC, including direct damages in the form of excessive fees paid to FSAM and through injuries to FSC's reputation in the capital markets among investors and creditors. - 2.
+FSC is a publicly traded asset portfolio company commonly referred to as a Business Development Corporation ("BDC").
+BDCs are created to help grow small companies in the initial stages of their development.
+BDCs are similar to venture capital or private equity funds, as they provide investors with a way to invest in small companies and participate in the sale of those investments.
+However, while venture capital and private equity funds are often closed to all but wealthy investors, BDCs allow anyone who purchases a share to participate in the open market, often attracting money to newly public BDCs and offering them a faster way to raise capital for investments. - 3.
+FSC used to be a part of the "Fifth Street" family of companies, which also included FSAM, Fifth Street Management LLC ("FSM"), Fifth Street Senior Floating Rate Corp. ("FSFR"), and FSC CT LLC ("FSC CT") (collectively with FSC, "Fifth Street").
 FSC lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors with the stated goal of generating investment income.
-The investment income is then paid out as dividends to FSC stockholders. - 3.
-Founded in 1998 by defendant Leonard M. Tannenbaum ("Tannenbaum"), the Company went public in 2008.
-Though Tannenbaum continues to exercise undue control over
+The investment income is paid out to FSC stockholders in the form of dividends.

-&lt;sup>1 FSAM is an alternative asset manager with more than \$6.3 billion of assets under management; FSM is the business development company advisor to FSC and FSFR, and a wholly-owned subsidiary of Fifth Street Holdings, which is a subsidiary of FSAM; FSFR is a non-diversified management investment company; and FSC CT is a wholly-owned subsidiary of FSM that provides the administrative services necessary for FSC to operate.
+&lt;sup>1 FSAM is an alternative asset manager with more than \$6.3 billion of assets under management; FSM is the business development company advisor to FSC and FSFR, and a wholly-owned subsidiary of Fifth Street Holdings, which is a subsidiary of FSAM; FSFR is a non-diversified